-Ahh Key West- there’s nowhere quite like it.
+Ahh Key West- the crown jewel of the Florida Keys– there’s nowhere quite like it.
 Chances are that either you or someone in your family or friends circle has been to, or wants to go to Key West.
 It’s not hard to understand why.
 A quick look online tells you that you can find anything and everything you could possibly want to find there.

 From the most stunning sunsets to beautiful beaches, to some of the best food and nightlife you can think of- Key West should be at the top of everyone’s list.
 There are even two national parks near Key West to spot animals both over and under the water.

 It’s very hard to describe the type of people you’ll find in Key West.
 There are seniors living their best lives as snowbirds, there are honeymooners experiencing the romantic side, and then there are millennials soaking up every second of the gorgeous weather, by jumping a boat, hanging out on some of the best beaches Florida Keys have to offer or taking in the nightlife.

 There’s something to be said about a place that embraces kitsch in a way that just brings out the joy.
 We absolutely had a blast in Key West, and have already planned to head back soon.

 HOW TO GET AROUND IN KEY WEST